carlosdp/harbor/README.md

 - Notifying Consul to remove the container node.
 - Rolling back the scheduled container by destroying it.

-Here, we used GitHub, Git, Docker, and Consul "chain links", but Harbor is entirely plugin based, so virtually any framework or service can be configured as long as a plugin is written and loaded.
+Here, we used GitHub, Git, Docker, and Consul "chain links", but SupplyChain is entirely plugin based, so virtually any framework or service can be configured as long as a plugin is written and loaded.

 ## What it is not
-Harbor is **not** a health-check framework or a process/node monitoring service.
+SupplyChain is **not** a health-check framework or a process/node monitoring service.
 It strictly deals with the actions that are involved in managing the deployment and placement of service nodes, and the rolling back of actions performed in a deployment.

-For example, Harbor will not detect when a Docker container fails, but a service that does detect that can communicate to Harbor and have it perform an action, such as deploying another node or rolling back the latest deployment.
-Harbor is designed to do **one** thing very well, and that is making the deployment of services over a cluster (1 node or 1000+) easy, trustworthy, stable, and reversible in a fully automated fashion.
+For example, SupplyChain will not detect when a Docker container fails, but a service that does detect that can communicate to SupplyChain and have it perform an action, such as deploying another node or rolling back the latest deployment.
+SupplyChain is designed to do **one** thing very well, and that is making the deployment of services over a cluster (1 node or 1000+) easy, trustworthy, stable, and reversible in a fully automated fashion.

 ## Design
-There are 5 different types of "Chain Links" (providers) in a Harbor deployment chain:
+There are 5 different types of "Chain Links" (providers) in a SupplyChain deployment chain:

 ### Hooks
 Hooks receive notifications from external services and provide information to the rest of the chain.
 They are also **always** the first Link in a chain.
 Commonly, hooks are receive notifications of a requested deployment.
 An example of a Hook is a GitHub Deployment API webhook.
 This Hook would receive a `create_deployment` event from GitHub, authenticate it, and then gather the information on the repository in question to pass to the next stage in the chain.